saabogal/SFM/Dax-5-sec/REAME.md

 # Download data and transform it to a data frame
 dax = as.data.frame(dax)

-# Select my working vextors for 5 minutes daily realized variance
+# Select my working vectors for 5 minutes daily realized variance
 daxrv = dax$Realized.Variance..5.minute.

-# Convert the date strings to charachter vectors in order to transform
+# Convert the date strings to charachter vectors in order to transform the data
-# it to Date format.
+# to Date format.
 dax[, 1] = as.character(dax[, 1])
 daxt     = dax$DateID

 # Transform the time and date charachter vectors to a valid R format
 time = as.POSIXct(paste(daxt), format = "%Y-%m-%d")

-# set our xts elements Realized volatility 5 min
+# set our xts elements
 daxrv = xts(daxrv, order.by = time)

 # Returns 5 min